ess-dmsc-dram/dmsc-school/README.md

 We keep student notebooks (without solutions) in https://github.com/ess-dmsc-dram/dmsc-school-notebooks.

-To update these, navigate to the [actions](https://github.com/ess-dmsc-dram/dmsc-school-notebooks/actions) tab in that repository and simply run the `update-notebooks` workflow.
+To update these, navigate to the [Update notebooks](https://github.com/ess-dmsc-dram/dmsc-school-notebooks/actions/workflows/update-notebooks.yml) section in the Actions tab in that repository and simply run the workflow.

 This will create a PR in the notebooks repository with updates to all notebooks.